 While this is technically a reboxing of a set from back in 2016, it’s still available in some marketplaces despite being an officially retired set: you can still find it on Amazon.

-It includes a tall, although relatively simple miniature of the tallest building in the world.
+It includes a tall, although a relatively simple replica, of the tallest building in the world.
 The finished model measures 15 inches (39 cm) high, 3 inches (9 cm) wide, and 3 inches (9 cm) deep.